awsdocs/aws-doc-sdk-examples/README.rst

 Welcome
 =======
-This is the repository for code examples used in the public `AWS documentation <https://docs.aws.amazon.com>`_.
-The examples use the AWS SDKs for the supported programming languages.
+This is the repository for various code examples used in the public `AWS documentation <https://docs.aws.amazon.com>`_.
 For more information, see `Tools to Build on AWS <https://aws.amazon.com/getting-started/tools-sdks/>`_.

 Finding code examples